 792 Valley Road, Middletown, RI

-A big “thank you” goes out to our amazing partners at the Y who have offered their third lot (highest up the hill where you’ll see the “Park and Ride” signs) for cycling visitors.
-Please do not park in the first or second lot.
+A big “thank you” goes out to our amazing partners at the Y who have offered their 1st and 2nd lot for cycling visitors.
+Please do not park in the third parking lot (highest up the hill as this is needed for their summer camp drop-off) .
 There is no charge, and spots are first come, first served.

 Rogers High School

 109 Old Fort Road by the tennis courts.